 The retirement-era kickoff

 In the early stages of retirement, while you’re still active and mobile, you may want to travel more or pursue hobbies such as scuba diving, ballroom dancing or learning a musical instrument.
 Once you retire, you won’t have work-related expenses such as dry cleaning business suits or commuting to work, but these hobbies and travel goals have a price tag attached to them, too.
 Before you retire, think about how you plan to spend your time, and budget accordingly.

-A growing number of older Americans also work past traditional retirement age, some by financial necessity and some because they want to stay active and engaged.
-In fact, according to 2010 data from the U.S. Census Bureau, 16% of the population over age 65 was in the labor force (within the 65- to 69-year-old age bracket, 31% were still working).
+A growing number of older people also work past traditional retirement age, some by financial necessity and some because they want to stay active and engaged.
+In fact, according to the U.S. Bureau of Labor Statistics, as of February 2020 (just before the COVID-19 crisis hit in full force) more than one in four Opens in new window Americans over age 65 were still working or looking for work.

 But rather than working 40-plus hours per week in a stressful corporate job, some of these older workers transition to part-time jobs or less-demanding consulting roles.
-Continuing to generate even a small amount of income could help pad retirement accounts for your later years and allow you to postpone claiming Social Security benefits, which could mean a larger monthly benefit in the future.
+Continuing to generate even a small amount of income could help pad your retirement accounts for your later years.
+This might allow you to postpone claiming Social Security benefits, which could mean a larger monthly check in the future.

 In addition to delaying Social Security benefits if you can, you may want to stay invested in a diversified portfolio and let your retirement accounts maintain their potential to continue to grow, as you may need to fund expenses for three more decades.